Cross-lingual Transfer of Monolingual Models: Introduction

 \section{Introduction}

-Training a language model from scratch requires considerable resources, both with respect to data and compute.
+Training a language model from scratch requires considerable resources, both with respect to data and computational resources.
 These requirements can be a limiting factor for many actors, and for smaller languages, it is not clear whether there even {\em exists} enough data to train a language model.
-Consequently, there is an increasing interest in using cross-lingual transfer to alleviate the requirements of monolingual models.
-In such transfer scenarios, a model is trained on data in one or several source languages, and then applied to a new target language with or without fine-tuning to the new language.
-Most of the work in this direction (see the next section) concerns multilingual models, where transfer is achieved by simply training on data containing several languages.
+Consequently, there is an increasing interest in using cross-lingual transfer to alleviate the requirements of training a language model from scratch.
+Most of the work in this direction (see the next section) concerns multilingual models.

-In this paper, we focus on the specific case where we perform cross-lingual transfer using monolingual models.
-The main research question is how to best initialize a new model in a new language; can we gain anything by starting from a pre-trained model in another language, or is it better to aim for fully native language models?
-In addition to investigating the performance of cross-lingual transfer of monolingual models using standard evaluation benchmarks such as GLUE, we also study the linguistic effects of such transfer; which types of linguistic features (if any) does the model learn during transfer, and does the model retain its knowledge of the source language after transfer?
-Inspired by the recent claim that Transformer-based Language Models (LM) encode \emph{universal} properties \citep{lu2021pretrained}, we want to investigate if a monolingual LM can be transferred to another language domain.
+In this paper, we want to explore the effects of cross-lingual transfer of a monolingual model into a target language space.
+More specifically, we want to investigate if it is possible to adapt existing monolingual models to the target language and study their downstream performance in comparison with a model trained from scratch in the target language.
+Additionally, we want to study the impact of language similarity between source and target language on fine-tuning performance after transfer.
+Based on recent work that shows that transformer-based language models encode universal properties \cite{lu2021pretrained}, we hypothesize that model knowledge learned in the source language enhances the learning of the target language independently of language proximity.